emsenn/storystream/README.md

 - [0/6] Upgrades
   - [ ] render stories to plaintext (insert linebreaks based on pause duration)
   - [ ] add server stats & serialize them to disk (storyviews, reads, etc.)
-  - [ ] allow more complex stories (lines that are lists (pick one at random) or lines that are procedures - these couldn't be recorded as just plaintext obvs)
+  - [ ] allow more complex stories (lines that are lists (pick one at random) or lines that are procedures - these couldn't be recorded as just plaintext obvs) (this'll probably be version 2)
   - [ ] add story tags (content warnings)
   - [ ] add story length to its menu page
   - [ ] allow operators to tweak reading speed